zymono/ac-bedrock/readme.md

 ### -database `["admin"]`

-Manages Databases in rubedo, this should only be used by advanced users.
+Manages Databases in Zymono, this should only be used by advanced users.

 ```bash
 -database get <table: string> <key: string>